mas-chat/mas/doc/MAS-client-API.md

 **sendSeq**: Must be set to 0 in the first send request.
 Must be then increased by one after every received HTTP response from the server.

 HTTP body contains the actual message in JSON.
 Following commands are supported.
+Under every command is corresponding response.

 SEND
 ----